 Special Hazard systems are used when adding water in a specific environment could create more harm than good.
 In certain circumstances, water will only spread fire, damage sensitive equipment or keep operations down for extended periods of time.

 As one of the largest fire suppression contractors in the mid-south, Security Fire Protection offers full service layout and installation for many types of Special Hazard Systems.
-For every project, Security Fire Protection will be involved in the design process.
-Security Fire Protection will be able to advise the customer on which fire suppression system will be required to meet the owner, insurance and local/national code requirements.
+For every project, Security Fire Protection will be involved in the design process and be able to advise the customer on which fire suppression system will be required to meet the owner, insurance and local/national code requirements.

 Deluge systems are used where total flooding is required due to the nature of the anticipated fire and spread.
 Using "open" sprinklers and nozzles with a piping system that is open to the atmosphere, the deluge system is operated by a detection system and will totally flood the entire system area.
 Typical Deluge System installation locations include chemical tank farms, oil refineries and other industrial applications facilities.

 Clean agent fire suppression systems can be used in place of, or in conjunction with traditional water based fire protection systems.
 A clean agent system is usually employed where water damage may cause damage to water sensitive, high value assets such as electronics, computers or original artworks.
 These systems are proven, fast acting and will eliminate downtime after a fire event.
 Security Fire Protection installs the following types of Clean Agent Fire Suppression Systems:

 These systems have a wide range of applications.
 Aircraft hangars, Liquefied Natural Gas facilities, as well as access restricted areas such as tunnels and basements covering hazardous toxic chemicals and Class A or B material are just a few examples.